basho/rfc/open/query_access_paths_RFC.md

 In nested BigMaps and BigSets the sets (which contain the table projections) are co-located on disk.

+When joined tables are expressed as projections in BigSets/BigMaps - the joins are consistent.

 ### Afrika Queries

 There is a working prototype that shows an implementation of table joins and projections for Afrika - that will be taken as a given and not re-iterated here.